kaomoneus/cppl/README.md

 It looks pretty much like a regular C++ class.
 But instead it is defined as a Levitation Unit.
-This class is implicitly sorrounded by a namespace `MyPackage::UnitA`.
+Implicitly this class is sorrounded by a namespace `MyPackage::UnitA`.

-To demonstrate that, let's take look at another class which will use the first one.
+To demonstrate that, let's take look at another class which uses the first one.

 _**MyPackage/UnitB.cppl**_